matteo14c/HaploCoV/docs/source/data.rst

 Missing information must be indicated by *NA* (not available).
 Sequence identifiers can not be replaced by *NA* values.

-An example of a valid metadata table is reported below
+An example of a valid metadata table is reported below.

  .. list-table:: Locales File
    :widths: 50 50 50 50 25